The simple way to describe the difference between full dentures and partial dentures is by looking at how many teeth are being replaced.

 - Removable partial dentures can cost between $300 and $1,800 each.

 The procedure required for designing a denture is far from complicated.
 A series of visits will be necessary.
 The first one will be for a general examination.
 This is where your dentist will determine where your dentures will go and if teeth need to be removed, which ones.
 A follow-up visit will begin the process of extracting teeth.
-Along the way impressions will be made of your jaw line where dentures will go.
+Along the way, impressions will be made of your jawline where dentures will go.
 These impressions will eventually assist in the production of your full denture or removable partial denture.
-More visits will be required for fittings and corrections, if required, until a proper fitting denture or set of dentures are the end result.
+More visits will be required for fittings and corrections if required until a properly fitting denture or set of dentures are the end result.

 The Choice – Full Denture Or Removable Partial Denture

 Provided you are a good candidate for this type of cosmetic dental procedure, you have a number of choices available.
-They range from construction material to size of denture.
+The options vary depending on the construction material and the type and size of dentures.
 If you have just a few teeth missing, a removable partial denture may be best.
 More missing teeth will require a full denture.

-Costs vary related to size and material, but the costs are worth the expense if missing teeth are affecting your diet, speech, confidence and way of life.
-These concerns would be the first reason to consider visiting your dentist to discuss the possibility of repairing damage with either a removable partial denture or full denture appliance.
+Costs vary related to size and material, but the costs are worth the expense if missing teeth are affecting your diet, speech, confidence, and way of life.
+These concerns would be the first reason to consider visiting your dentist to discuss the possibility of repairing the damage with either a removable partial denture or a full denture appliance.